Phthalates, chemicals often used as plasticizers, are present in a large variety of consumer products.

 In a study of Swedish elderly people, researchers found that 3 of 4 types of phthalate metabolites were associated with type 2 diabetes prevalence.
 The phthalate metabolites linked to diabetes included MMP, MiBP, and MEP, which are breakdown products of phthalates found in body care products.
 MiBP was related to poor insulin secretion, while MMP and MEP were related to insulin resistance.
 The phthalate metabolite MEHP, which is a breakdown product of the plasticizer DEHP, was not associated with diabetes in this study (Lind et al. 2012).
 Phthalates activate certain hormone receptors called PPARs.
 PPARs are known to influence blood glucose levels, via insulin resistance, insulin secretion, and fat formation.
 Interestingly, pharmaceutical drugs that have the opposite effect on PPARs are used to treat type 2 diabetes, by decreasing insulin resistance (Lind et al. 2012).
 Another study of the elderly, this time in men from Australia, also found phthalate levels to be associated with obesity (Bai et al. 2015).

 Phthalates have also been associated with diabetes in a study of Mexican women.
 That study found that levels of three types of DEHP metabolites were higher in adult women with diabetes than those without diabetes.
 The results suggest that phthalate exposures may play a role in diabetes development (Svensson et al. 2011).
-In elderly Swedes, various phthalates were associated with fasting blood glucose levels, as well as cholesterol and blood pressure (Olsen et al. 2012).
+In elderly Swedes, various phthalates were associated with fasting blood glucose levels, as well as cholesterol and blood pressure (Olsén et al. 2012).
+In obese Belgian adults, phthalate levels were linked to insulin resistance (Dirinck et al. 2015).
+While in Turkish adults, phthalate levels were strongly associated with BMI (Oktar et al. 2015).
+And in U.S. adults, certain phthalates were linked to high blood pressure, a component of metabolic syndrome (Shiue 2014a; Shiue 2014b).